pakodaengineer/Cowin-Notifier/README.md

 # Cowin-Notifier

 Use the notifier to get the notification based on district, age slot, and specfic locality.
+It will also create a txt file for all available slots in the desktop folder.

 # Steps for using it.